Earth Hour: Because change is hard

 Shop, donate, borrow money

 It costs nothing to participate in Earth Hour; however, those who hope that buying more merchandise will help stop climate change, can shop for Earth Hour Gear on the official web site.
 Those who believe it may make better environmental sense to donate money directly to Earth Hour can do that online, too.
-At the time of this writing, Earth Hour Gear was not yet available, but donations can be made now, so it’s not too early to fill out a personal loan application if you need a loan to do your part for Earth Hour.
+At the time of this writing, Earth Hour Gear was not yet available, but donations can be made now, so it’s not too early to fill out a personal loa form if you need a loan to do your part for Earth Hour.

 Climate change in a nutshell